BitMEX is a cryptocurrency exchange where you can trade Bitcoin with up to 100x leverage.

-In the example below, when Bitcoin hits 10.000 USD, the order will be activated and put on the market.
-And, the order will be filled at 10.025 USD (limit price).
+In the example below, when Bitcoin hits 10,000 USD, the order will be activated and put on the market.
+And the order will be filled at 10,025 USD (limit price).

 BitMEX take profit limit order explained

-You can use take profit limit order to take profit from your positions when a certain price is reached.
+You can place take profit limit orders to take profit from your positions when a certain price is reached.

-My take profit limit order will be activated at 14.000 USD in the example below:
+My take profit limit order will be activated at 14000 USD in the example below:

 BitMEX trading fees

 For further information about BitMEX fees, you can refer to this page.

 BitMEX funding rate

-Funding is a payment that is exchanged between users and take place every 8 hours.
+Funding is a payment that is exchanged between users who have open long or short positions and it takes place every 8 hours.

-If the funding rate is positive, those who have long positions pay those who have short positions.
+If the funding rate is positive, traders who have long positions pay those who have short positions.

 BitMEX deposit & withdrawal fees

-But, when withdrawing Bitcoin from your BitMEX account, you need to pay a transaction fee, which is paid to miners.
+But, when withdrawing Bitcoin and other cryptocurrencies from your BitMEX account, you need to be charged a transaction fee, which is paid to miners.